wn9237/rest_spec/markdowns/resources/passwordcredential.md

 # passwordCredential resource type

 Contains a password credential associated with an application or a service principal.
 The **passwordCredentials** property of the [ServicePrincipal] entity and of the [Application] entity is a collection of **PasswordCredential**.

 ### JSON representation

-Here is a JSON representation of the resource
+Here is a JSON representation of the resource.

 <!-- {
   "blockType": "resource",